I don’t know many people who start their adult life knowing how to be good with money.

 I didn’t start out life being great at managing my money.
-Like you I have had to work hard at learning how to be frugal and find out the hard way how to be good with money.
-Like many people it didn’t come naturally to me.
+Like you I have had to work hard at learning how far my money went and find out the hard way how to be good with money.

-I don’t think money management comes naturally to most people which is a shame because learning how to save money and manage it is absolutely key to being able to choose how your financial life pans out.
+I don’t think handling finances wisely comes naturally to most people, which is a shame because learning how to be smart with your money and manage it is absolutely key to being able to choose how your financial life pans out.

-If you can learn how to manage your money effectively early on in your adult life then just think about all those financial mistakes that you won’t make!
-Mistakes like:
+If you can learn how to be better with your finances early on in your adult life, then just think about all those basic money management mistakes that you won’t make!

-- Buying a brand new car when your old one works just fine, it’s just old
+- Buying a brand new car when your old one works just fine, it’s just not so new

 - Living beyond your means and racking up debt

-How did I get good at managing my money and stop making those financial mistakes?
+So what made money management and budgeting click for me?
+How did I learn how to become good with money and stop making those financial mistakes?

 And more importantly, what can you do to learn how to get good with your money?